-A woman’s monthly cycle can greatly affect her mood at the different stages during the month.
+A woman’s monthly cycle can greatly affect her mood at different stages during the month.
 Most of these changes manifest themselves during the days before and during her period.
-Although often only minor mood swings or other physical symptoms occur, some women experience that can be significant enough to affect thier lives.
+Although often only minor mood swings or other physical symptoms occur, some women experience that can be significant enough to affect their lives.
 If the symptoms are debilitating, they may be classified as PMS (premenstrual syndrome) or PMDD (premenstrual dysphoric disorder).
 Because “premenstrual symptom” is a broad term and can apply to many different symptoms, women may have questions about it.
 This page should offer some answers to these questions and help build your knowledge on menstruation and PMS.

 WHAT IS PREMENSTRUAL SYNDROME?

 Premenstrual syndrome, or PMS, is a term that applies to the uncomfortable and sometimes debilitating problems that plague some women in the days before their monthly period.
 Although many women experience at least some mild side effects of PMS, some are serious enough to affect their daily lives.
 Oftentimes, these changes will most commonly include mood swings, depression, bodily aches, and tiredness.
 Over 85% of women that menstruate experience some symptoms of PMS, although in order to be considered a medically serious condition, women must exhibit many of the symptoms combined.

 It is very common for women to have cravings, experience bloating, develop mild acne, and have minor emotional sensitivity before and during their periods.
 Some women, however, experience a combination of symptoms so severe that they feel that they cannot go through their daily activities.
 Women who persistently have these symptoms at the time of their cycles may desire medical intervention in order to function before and during their menses.

 WHAT CAUSES PMS?